Bitcoin sideways, Polkadot and Solana are moving in opposite directions

-The crypto market has a capitalization of $ 2,130 billion.
-Trading volume was $ 134 billion for the past 24 hours.
-Bitcoin dominates with a market share of 40 percent and thus continues to occupy first place.
+The trading volume of all digital currencies in the last 24 hours was $ 141 billion, while the market capitalization is $ 2265 billion.
+Bitcoin dominance is 40 percent.
 On average, the rates of the cryptocurrencies within the top 10 have changed by -1 percent.

 This is how the rates of the most important digital currencies have performed in the last 24 hours: